nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :asterisk: - at least one of the flags for email, name, phone, and tags must be specified

-Please take note that the command:
+Please take note that:

-* Edits the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)
+* The command edits the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)
 * `PERSON_INDEX` **must be a positive integer:** 1, 2, 3,...
 * Each field only updates if the flag for that field is specified.